thatericchen/start-up-ideation-form/README.md

-# Start-Up Ideation Form - CS 1331 Project
+# Start-Up Ideation Form

 ![front-page]

-This project was completed as part of Georgia Tech's CS 1331 (Object-Oriented Programming) course.
-It is a form-based GUI where users store start-up business proposals.
+The Start-Up Ideation Form is a form-based GUI where users store start-up business proposals.
 Its main functionalities include organizing inputted ideas and sorting them in order of start-up business potential based on target market, problem urgency, and existing competitors.
+This program was an introductory project to app development.

 ## Problems
 These are the current problems being considered for improvement or addition to the program.
 The following issues/solutions are in no particular order.